iamthelabhras/wprbify/README.md

 ### Similarity Score

-The similarity score is a numerical value between 0 & 100 that indicates how closely the track data from the WPRB playlist matches the corresponding track data found on Spotify.
-The higher the similarity score, the closer the match between the two sets of track data.
+The similarity score is a numerical value between 0 & 100 that indicates how closely the track data extracted from WPRB playlists matches the corresponding track data found in Spotify search results.
+The higher the similarity score, the closer the match between the two sets of data.

+The calculation of the similarity score involves the following steps:

+- Normalization
+- Comparison
+- Weight average calculation
+- Final score generation.

-The calculation of the similarity score involves the following steps: normalization, comparison, weight average calculation & final score generation.
-The sub-sections below explain each step in greater & document the code associated with each step.
+The sub-sections below explain each step in greater detail.
+Each sub-section also documents the code associated with each step.

 #### Normalization